Careers

 To apply, please click here and upload a resume and cover letter.
 If available, letters of recommendation and unofficial transcripts are also appreciated.
 Applications will be reviewed immediately and the position will remain open until filled.
 No phone calls, please.

-With an institutional commitment to the principles of diversity, equity, and inclusion, Waynflete seeks candidates who are practicing, and want to further develop, inclusive methods in their teaching, teamwork, and leadership.
+With an institutional commitment to the principles of diversity, equity, and inclusion, Waynflete seeks candidates who are practicing and want to continue to develop inclusive methods in their teaching, teamwork, and leadership.
 We believe that all students benefit from more inclusive environments.
 Taking inspiration from our mission, we seek qualified faculty and staff with the knowledge, skills, and abilities to enhance the student experience and strengthen our community.

 To apply, please click here and upload a resume and cover letter.
 If available, letters of recommendation and unofficial transcripts are also appreciated.
 Applications will be reviewed immediately and the position will remain open until filled.
 No phone calls, please.